-Without undertaking to verify the same by independent investigation, we have relied upon representations of the Authority and the governmental entities that use or benefit from the projects financed with the Tax-Exempt Bonds (the "Users") as to certain facts relevant to both our opinion and the requirements of the Internal Revenue Code of 1986, as amended (the "Code").
-The Authority and the Commonwealth have covenanted to comply with the provisions of the Code regarding, among other matters, the use, expenditure and investment of the proceeds of the Tax-Exempt Bonds, including the timely payment to the United States of any arbitrage rebate amounts with respect to the Tax-Exempt Bonds, all as set forth in the proceedings and documents relating to the issuance of and security for the Tax-Exempt Bonds (the "Covenants").
-For purposes of this opinion, we have assumed (i) the signatures of all persons are genuine and authentic, (ii) all natural persons are legally competent, (iii) all documents reviewed by us are accurate and complete, (iv) each document delivered to us as an original is authentic, and (v) each document delivered to us as a copy conforms to the original document in all respects.
+Without undertaking to verify the same by independent investigation, we have relied on certifications by representatives of the Commonwealth and certain educational institutions for which projects financed with proceeds of the Bonds will be or have been undertaken (the "Benefited Entities") as to certain facts relevant to both our opinion and the requirements of the Internal Revenue Code of 1986, as amended (the "Code").
+The Treasury Board and the Benefited Entities have covenanted, or will covenant prior to using any proceeds of the Bonds, to comply with the current provisions of the Code regarding, among other matters, the use, expenditure and investment of the proceeds of the Bonds and the timely payment to the United States of any arbitrage rebate amounts with respect to the Bonds, all as set forth in the proceedings and documents providing for issuance of the Bonds (collectively, the "Covenants").